 When it comes to authenticity, influencer-generated content has an advantage of over branded content.
 That’s why many brands are shifting their social media strategy that integrates their influencer marketing with their overall social media strategy.

 In this article, we’ll discuss why it makes sense to merge your social media marketing with influencers and how to do it.
-To access a more in-depth look at how to integrate your influencer marketing into your social media activity, check out our recent webinar/podcast recordings with social media experts:
+To access a more in-depth look at how to integrate your influencer marketing into your social media activity, check out our podcast recording with social media experts.

 Even before COVID-19 left people with little more to do than stay home and use their mobile devices, social media offered consumers a new way to connect with each of their favorite brands.

 As social media platforms put analytics to good use, they are enhancing the user experience.
 In just a few short years, social media went from a scroll, like, and comment environment to a digital ecosystem where users engage, compete, promote social causes, document their life experience, and even date other users.

 “Social media users are now spending an average of 2 hours and 24 minutes per day multinetworking across an average of 8 social networks and messaging apps.”– Smart Insights

 D2C brands are also innovating their social media strategies to achieve more authentic engagement.
 From live events to influencer marketing campaigns, social media now draws together consumer personal lives and shopping habits.

 How Social Media Can Amplify and Grow Brands